embedded-systems-design/project_esd_website_source/content/cadence/getting-started/configuring-cadence.md

 In order for both you and Cadence to find your files easily, download the [custom Cadence folder hierarchy ZIP file](https://drive.google.com/file/d/1Rb3sLhvu83eYboJO5tiLt3nEM1PjEGoA/view?usp=sharing) to your computer and decompress it on the desktop.
 The resultant folder hierarchy is as follows:

--   Desktop/Cadence/Backups - All backups saved by Design Entry CIS and PCB Editor will be saved here.
+-   `Desktop\Cadence\Backups` - All backups saved by Design Entry CIS and PCB Editor will be saved here.
--   Desktop/Cadence/Projects - All project files that you generate should be saved here.
+-   `Desktop\Cadence\Projects` - All project files that you generate should be saved here.
 Inside this folder, create a separate folder for each project or schematic so that the files do not get mixed up when you create a new project.
--   Desktop/Cadence/step - All .step files that you download or make to use with the PCB Editor 3-D View function should be stored in this folder.
+-   `Desktop\Cadence\step` - All .step files that you download or make to use with the PCB Editor 3-D View function should be stored in this folder.
 Downloadable .step files can be found at [3D Content Central](https://www.3dcontentcentral.com/).
--   Desktop/Cadence/symbols - All .pad, .bsm, .psm, and .dra files that you download or make should be stored in this folder.
+-   `Desktop\Cadence\symbols` - All .pad, .bsm, .psm, and .dra files that you download or make should be stored in this folder.
 These files contain component footprints and mechanical pins that are used by Cadence.
 This folder also contains a special ASU [via](https://en.wikipedia.org/wiki/Via_(electronics)) padstack (asuvia.pad) that improves manufacturability on the LPKF PCB mill in PRLTA 109.

 ## Step 2.
 Configure Capture CIS